harvard-library/aspace-hvd-pui/README.md

  - Completely substitute the model, controller, and views for PDF generation with a Harvard-custom view
  - Add CSV download functionality, with a button on the Page actions menu
  - Added "permalink" routes: *id/resource/{ead_id}* for a resource, *id/object/{ref_id}* for an archival object, *id/digital{ref_id}* for a digital object
+ - Support a Repository "long name" that will be used for Repository display page, pdf, and citations only
  - Change citation to 1) link to our permalinks (id.lib.harvard.edu) and 2) use the Repository "long name"

 ## Changes that I want to add as pull requests to the ArchivesSpace repo: